elibritstein/OVS/Documentation/ref/ovs-metrics.8.rst

   Prints version information to the console.

-* ``-w`` or ``--watch``

-  Watch continuously the measures and report time derivatives.
-  This mode is disabled by default.

 * ``-x`` or ``--extended``

-  Request the metrics extended page as well.
+  In 'follow' or 'one-shot' mode, request the metrics extended page as well.

 See Also
 ========